icervenka/pamgene_analysis/Readme.md

 ## Known Issues and limitations
 - Script is only able to calculate kinase activity comparing two groups (control vs. experimental)
 - Pamgene and Phosphonet files are not supplied, users are required to generate their own
+- In current release the peptide kinetics matrix is automatically scaled and centered, if other beheviour is desired, it has to be changed in the code directly